Budibase/website/content/blog/updates/future-of-budibase-2026.md

 And, most importantly, Role-based access controls will apply.

 - No agent can bypass your permissions.
-- No human can see or anything they have not been given access to.
+- No human can see or do anything they have not been given access to.

 Budibase provides the foundation for secure AI automation in regulated environments.